 - Carpal Tunnel Syndrome

 - Lupus pain

 - Ringing in the ears (Tinnitis)

 Addressing the Root of the Problem

 The nervous system serves as the body's wiring.
-If this wiring is inhibited, the signal does not reach the intended body part, and illness may result.
-Such interferences can manifest anywhere along your spine.
+If this wiring is interfered with by muscle spasms, inflammation and the like, the signal does not reach the intended body part, and illness may result.
+This interference can manifest anywhere along your spine.
 Pain in your arm or hand may actually be caused by a problem in your neck, where the nerves connecting to that hand originate.
-A qualified chiropractor can examine the spine for interferences and remove them through controlled techniques.
+A qualified chiropractor can examine the spine for interference and remove them through gentle chiropractic techniques.

 Chiropractic care focuses on the relationship of structure and function (as coordinated by the nervous system), and how that relationship affects the preservation and restoration of your health.